-Smarter manufacturing plants with a predictive maintenance approach can only be achieved by collecting significant amounts of sensor data, all of which needs to be in real time.
+Smarter manufacturing plants with a predictive maintenance approach can only be achieved by collecting significant amounts of sensor data, all of which need to be in real-time.
 For a production line to be versatile, there needs to be data to support decisions to allow for quick adjustments and re-balancing of lines.

 Due to its simple point-to-point topology, IO-Link is faster and easier to install than other monitoring and control approaches, including Ethernet.

 It allows for rapid troubleshooting at the commissioning stage that can be performed either locally or remotely.
 The detection and resolution of false sensor settings and other snagging issues are also much more straightforward to detect, isolate and resolve.

 The major and ongoing benefits of utilizing IO-Link are evident during the regular working life of the installation.
 With multiple and easily extendable sensing points, IO-Link gives extensive, precision data points on the machine and then communicates that data in real-time allowing processes to be closely monitored.

 The sensor detected excursions (beyond adjustable pre-set parameters) trigger alarms and can be quickly addressed before costly, unplanned interruptions to production or compromised quality of the products being made by the process becomes a risk.